itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 title: "Naming Logic"
 description: "Ranking processor naming schemes from various manufacturers."
 # author:
-publicationDate: 2024-07-04
+publicationDate: 2024-07-06
 # creationDate: "July 2022"
 sortOrder: 2
 ---

 Silicon is ubiquitous!
-I often get asked to help configure different systems, but this industry of making rocks think has been so dynamic and fast-moving that what little knowledge I have is apparently outdated.
-I think such a situation is relatable to many.
+I often get asked to help configure different systems, but this industry of making rocks think has been so dynamic and fast-moving that what little knowledge I had was apparently outdated.

+As I tried to catch up, it occured to me that such a situation was relatable to many--this is bad.
+It is important that consumers understand what they are buying, without having to be an expert.
+A good naming scheme enables this, allowing buyers to be informed and not misled or overwhelmed, or otherwise feel incompetent.
+A good naming scheme:
+- is honest.
+- is intuitive.
+- is jargon-less and succint, yet thorough.
+- is not language-bound.
+- is long-lasting.

-Let's take a look at how different chipmakers name and categorise their products.
+Let's take a look at how different chipmakers name and categorise their products, ranking them in the process.
 It's the chips of the personal computing space that one would make the most use of understanding, so those are what we'll focus on.

 <details>
   <summary>Complete tier list — click to expand</summary>